regisd/regisd.github.io/_posts/2007-02-03-all-in-one-jar.md

 produces an artifact which contains all my code+librairies.

-That&rsquo;s great but it does not work well.
+That’s great but it does not work well.
 Running

 `<br />
 java -jar myapp-ueberjar.jar<br />